prytula-pawel/QA_Testing_Principles/qa_testing_principles.md

 ## Test case / test plan reviews
 - Test cases shall be review internally in QA a team (both manual and automated)
-- There shall be multiple focus on the review, considering factor as: logical flow of the TCes, test plan covering all needed reqs, test data validity and consistency, covering of any negative scenarios/flows etc
+- There shall be multiple focus on the review, considering factor as: logical flow of the TCes (including preconditions), test plan covering all needed reqs, test data validity and consistency, covering of any negative scenarios/flows etc
 - In case of the new features - influencing the functionality of already existing features, some wider review might be needed to incorporate new feature into existing TC or add new TC for the feature and adjust old ones

 ## Requirements coverage